Wubbe/Leon-s-display/README.md

 }
 ```

 This response contains all the data that the sensor returns.
-Temperature, Humidity, PM2.5 (calibrated) and PM2.5 (not calibrate).
-We take the calibrated version as it has received a correction to avoid too high values that aren't accurate.
+Temperature, Humidity, PM2.5 (calibrated) and PM2.5 (not calibrated).
+We take the calibrated version as it has a correction to avoid too high values that aren't accurate.
 Using this PM2.5 value, look at he link after Observations and note the number that is mentioned there.
 In this case it is number 38617.

 We have found it.
 Finally!

 Now, go to the setup page of the display, choose 'Hollandse Luchten (Sodaq) as sensor and fill 38617 (fill in your number) as sensor number.

-Done.
+Press the 'Save' button on the setup page and do a Reset also.
+Now the current PM2.5 value should appear.

 #### Sensor community (server)

+Using a sensor community (Luftdaten) sensor is easy.
+Just select `'Sensor Community (server)'` from the list of sensors and fill in the sensor number.
+Every Sensor Community sensor has a 5-digit number that can be found in multiple ways, for instance using the map `(https://sensor.comunity)`.
+Search for your sensor on this map and click on it.
+Now the number appears, together with the current PM value.
+This number must be entered in the corresponding field.

 #### Sensor community (local)

+It is also possible to retrieve the data from your own sensor directly, if it is part of the same WiFi network as the display is connected to.
+In this case select as sensor 'Sensor community (local)' and fill in the sensor number in the corresponding field.

+#### Scapeler

+In future versions, the Scapeler sensors will be supported.
+They are working on a new version of their API.
+If that is finished I will update the firmware to support these sensors too.

-#### Open Meteo data (wind, temperatue)
+#### Open Meteo data (wind, temperature)

 In the 'Setup sensor' screen, select 'Open Meteo'.
 Now entering the lat/long coordinates of your desired location is important.
 The most easy way is to go to [Google Maps](https://maps.google.com) and go to the desired location, left-mousbutton press reveals the lat/long coordinates.
-For example '52xxxxxxx, 4xxxxxx' for the center of Haarlem.
+For example '52.38150558737995, 4.635996278654743' for the center of Haarlem (Grote Markt).
+Selecting the coordinates from the menu copies them.
+You can paste the values in the lat/long fields in the setup page.

+After 'Save' and 'Reset', the display should show the current wind force, temperature, direction and gusts of wind.
+Also the wind force unit can be chosen between Bft,km/h, m/s or Knots.